Tropical Wave 55 Key Messages:

 Dynamical model guidance on systems that have not yet formed has a difficult time showing the eventual track or intensity of undeveloped systems.

-Thankfully, this system is well over 3,200 kilometers away as of Thursday night so there is sufficient time to wait and watch.
+Thankfully, this system is still about 1,900 kilometers away as of Sunday morning so there is sufficient time to wait and watch.

 But this model shows…